GAIR-NLP/LIMR/readme.md

 - A strategically selected subset of training samples (1,389) can achieve comparable or even superior performance compared to training with the full dataset (8,523), fundamentally challenging the assumption that larger datasets necessarily lead to better performance.
 - We introduce Learning Impact Measurement (LIM), an automated quantitative method for probing the potential value of RL training samples, enabling systematic analysis of how different samples contribute to model improvement.
-- While distilled long-form reasoning data has shown efficiency in larger models, at the scale of ~1K samples with small models (7B), our data-efficient RL approach significantly outperforms SFT with distilled data
+- While distilled long-form reasoning data has shown efficiency in larger models, at the scale of ~1K samples with small models (7B), our data-efficient RL approach significantly outperforms SFT with distilled data.
 - The path to better reasoning capabilities may not lie in simply scaling up RL training data, but rather in being more selective about which samples to use.